We are always looking for help to raise the profile of RA in the UK and support those with the condition

 About the Telephone Support Network

 It can be important for someone with rheumatoid arthritis to be able to talk with someone who has first-hand experience of the disease because people who don’t have it can never really understand what it’s like, or indeed see life from the perspective of someone who does.
 Full training is given to appropriate candidates who would like to volunteer to help others in this way.
 We are looking for people who have been diagnosed for at least two years and have 'been there, done that, got the t-shirt and are ready to give support back to others.
-If you think you have what it takes to become a Telephone Support Volunteer then please phone Gill or Kim on 0845 458 3969.
+If you think you have what it takes to become a Telephone Support Volunteer then please phone 0845 458 3969.

 Interested in volunteering?